solana-foundation/core-community-call/call-notes/call_6.md

 **Jacob Creech:** Does anybody have any questions currently on the current approach or should we just continue?

-Alright go ahead and continue then `Wen`.
+Alright go ahead and continue then Wen.

 #### Exit Silent Repair Phase